dapr/quickstarts/tutorials/workflow/csharp/fundamentals/README.md

 4. Use the POST request in the [`basics.http`](./basics.http) file to start the workflow.

 The input for the workflow is a string with the value `One`.
+The expected app logs are as follows:

 5. Use the GET request in the [`basics.http`](./basics.http) file to get the status of the workflow.